Top 10 Best Sites

 The point is not to make blanket statements like “I love to travel,” “Going to the movies is my favorite thing to do,” or “I’m a workout junkie.”
 You’ve got to give people the WHY if you want them to respond to you or reach out on their own.

-The best way to do this is to leave out the surface-level stuff and focus on the deeper things that really matter to you.
+The best way to make a good impression online is to leave out the surface-level stuff and focus on the deeper things that really matter to you.
 At the end of the day, ask yourself if it’s a big deal that a future date or partner is over 5’5″ when you prefer shorter girls, likes sports instead of the arts, or has short hair but you’re into long hair.
 You’ll probably find that it’s not a big deal.
 Then ask yourself if it’s a big deal if he or she is also vegetarian, Christian, or wants children.
 You might find that those are bigger deals.

 Even though Zoosk will deliver matches to you every day, your dating profile isn’t something you should set and forget like a crockpot.
 Keeping it fresh will attract new singles to you, and it’ll help you appear higher in search results.
 All you have to do is swap out a photo, add some more information to your Story section, or tweak your parameters a little bit (adding more miles to your ideal distance, widening your ideal age range, etc.).
 Try doing this once a week and see how things change for you.